 -The total number of new units developed in Nevada dedicated to serving veterans/special needs/supportive housing.

-The experience will receive 60% weight and the number of new units developed will receive 40% weight (an 80 percent adjustment will be made for rehabbed veteran/supportive/special needs units).
+The experience will receive 60% weight and the number of new units developed will receive 40% of the weight (an 80 percent adjustment will be made for rehabbed veteran/supportive/special needs units).

 See above scoring examples.